circonus/irondb-docs/graphite-ingestion.md

 ## Graphite Ingestion

-There are 2 methods for ingesting graphite data into IRONdb.
+There are 2 methods for ingesting graphite data into IRONdb:

 1. RESTful POST of buffers of data
 2. Network socket listener akin to the normal graphite network socket listener

-In both cases ASCII data in the normal graphite format are accepted:
+In both cases, ASCII data in the normal graphite format are accepted:

 `dot.separated.metric.name<space>12345.56<space>1480371755\n`

-IRONdb does support a variant of the unix epoch timestamp (3rd field) where you can suffix the timestamp with a period followed by the number of milliseconds in the second if you desire higher resolution data capture.
+If you desire higher resolution data capture, IRONdb does support a variant of the unix epoch timestamp (3rd field) where you can suffix the timestamp with a period, followed by the number of milliseconds in the second.
+For example:

 `dot.separated.metric.name<space>12345.56<space>1480371964.123\n`

-The above means `123 milliseconds` into the timestamp `1480371964` or `November 28, 2016 10:26:04 and 123ms PM UTC`
+This example means `123 milliseconds` into the timestamp `1480371964` or `November 28, 2016 10:26:04 and 123ms PM UTC`

-** Note that, while resembling a floating point number, this is not a float. **
+** Note that, while it resembles a floating point number, this is not a float. **

-For reasons of data safety we recommend that you use the RESTful POST interface to ingest graphite data.
+For data safety reasons, we recommend that you use the RESTful POST interface to ingest graphite data.
 The network socket listener provides no feedback to the sender about whether or not data was actually ingested (or indeed even made it off the sender machine and was not stuck in an outbound socket buffer) because there is no acknowlegement mechanism on a raw socket.

 The HTTP interface, on the other hand, will provide feedback about whether data was safely ingested and will not respond until data has actually been written by the underlying database.

 Namespacing
 ===========

 Both of the interfaces require you to namespace your graphite data.
 This lets you associate a UUID/Name and numeric identifier with the incoming metrics.
 This is useful, for example, if you want to use a single IRONdb installation to service multiple different internal groups in your organization but keep metrics hidden across the various groups.

 All metrics live under a numeric identifier (you can think of this like an account_id).
 Metric names can only be associated with an "account_id".
-This allows you have separate graphite-web or Grafana instances that segregate queries for metric names, or, combine them all together under a single "account_id", or even, separate your internal groups but recombine them under graphite-web/Grafana for visualization purposes.
+This allows you have separate graphite-web or Grafana instances that segregate queries for metric names, or combine them all together under a single "account_id", or even separate your internal groups but recombine them under graphite-web/Grafana for visualization purposes.
 It's really up to you.

 Further, IRONdb requires associating incoming graphite data with a UUID and Name to make Graphite data match reconnoiter ingested data